 \end{itemize}

-In fact, the block here is similar to the concept of \textit{basic blocks}~\cite{953283} in control flow graph.
-However, the basic block is often on the granularity of three-address instruction, which can be too fine-grained for the code translation scenario.
+In fact, the block here is similar to the concept of \textit{basic blocks}~\cite{953283} in the control flow graph.
+However, the basic block is often on the granularity of a three-address instruction, which can be too fine-grained for the code translation scenario.
 Therefore, we adjust the scope of the basic block in this work based on the two criteria above.
-We alternatively call the blocks in source program as source block and call the blocks in target program as target blocks.
-In this way, after the block extraction step, the source program is divided into a sequence of numbered blocks, \ie{} $P_S = <B_{S1}, B_{S2}, ...
+We alternatively refer to the blocks in the source program as source blocks and those in the target program as target blocks.
+After extraction, the source program is divided into a sequence of numbered blocks, \ie{} $P_S = <B_{S1}, B_{S2}, ...
 B_{Sn}>$ where $B_{Si}$ denotes the source block in the source program (as shown in Figure~\ref{fig:codMapping}.a).

 \textbf{Block Alignment.} After dividing the source program into blocks, \textit{Code Aligner} further leverages LLMs to map each block to the target program.
-As shown in Figure~\ref{fig:codMapping}.a, LLMs are prompted to map the numbered source blocks to the corresponding target block; the top part of Figure~\ref{fig:codMapping}.b shows the mapping outputs generated by LLMs, which are further post-processed into structured representation (as shown in the bottom part of Figure~\ref{fig:codMapping}.b).
+As shown in Figure~\ref{fig:codMapping}.a, LLMs are prompted to map the numbered source blocks to the corresponding target block; the top part of Figure~\ref{fig:codMapping}.b shows the mapping outputs generated by LLMs, which are further post-processed into a structured representation (as shown in the bottom part of Figure~\ref{fig:codMapping}.b).
 After the block alignment, the target program is then divided into target blocks, \ie{} $P_T = <B_{T1}, B_{T2}, ...
-B_{Tn}>$, with the mapping function $f_{map}(B_{Si}) = B_{Tj}$.
+B_{Tn}>$, with mapping function $f_{map}(B_{Si}) = B_{Tj}$.